yeutterg/CarND-Advanced-Lane-Lines-P4/writeup.md

 ![alt text][undist2]
 ![alt text][undist3]

 Objectively, most of the corrections appear minor but significant.
+Most of the distortion appears to be be radial distortion.

 ### Pipeline (single images)